 Arlene Edwards, Treasurer

 Arlene Edwards retired from Capitol Hill to become a fulltime care partner for her husband who lived with Parkinson’s for almost 20 years.
 She worked alongside him in various exercise programs and became active with care partners when he finally consented to join a support group.
-After his passing, she continued working with the care partners in their support group and assists in a water exercise program designed for people with PD.
+After his passing, she continued working with the care partners in their support group and assisted in a water exercise program designed for people with PD.

 Angela Robb, Secretary